Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: Theoretical Formalism

 The coupling between object $\alpha$ and its corresponding reservoir is given by

+which means that an electronic reservoir is attached to every site of the object.
+The degrees of freedom of the reservoirs can be analytically integrated out and act as self-energies in the electronic Green's functions.
+Both $\hat{H}_\alpha$ and $\hat{H}_{\alpha B}$ can be time-dependent, depending on the problems to study.
+In our numerical calculation in Sec.~\ref{sec:IV}, we drive $\hat{H}_{\alpha B}$ by applying an AC voltage bias to the electronic reservoir.
+To drive the object Hamiltonian $\hat{H}_\alpha$ via time-dependent electromagnetic fields, the Peierls substitution which ensures the gauge invariance is used.
+This substitution adds a scalar potential to the diagonal term and also introduces a vector potential as a phase factor in the hopping matrix elements with~\cite{DMFT-RMP14}

+Here, $\bm{r}_i$ represents the coordinates of electronic site $i$ and $e_0$ denotes the elementary charge.
+The time-periodic scalar potential $\varphi(\bm{r},t)$ can be achieved by applying a gate voltage to semiconductor nanostructures, such as quantum dots and quantum wires.
+In the case of two-dimensional metallic materials, the scalar potential (or carrier density) can be dynamically modulated using all-optical techniques~\cite{graphene-modulate-14, graphene-modulate-19}.
+Additionally, the time-periodic vector potential $\bm{A}(\bm{r},t)$ can be realized by applying circularly polarized light.

-In the near-field regime, the effects of the finite speed of propagation of electromagnetic fields can be ignored.
-Therefore, in the Coulomb gauge, the vector potential arising from the transverse component of the fluctuating electric currents is not considered, and we only have the scalar potential due to longitudinal fluctuating electric currents~\cite{JSW0,JSW23}.
+In the context of near-field energy transfer, retardation effects due to the finite speed of propagation of electromagnetic fields can be disregarded.
+As a result, we do not need to consider the vector potential arising from the transverse component of the fluctuating electric currents, which is responsible for the far-field thermal radiation.
+Instead, our focus is on the scalar potential caused by the longitudinal fluctuating electric currents~\cite{JSW0, Mahan, SPP-graphene3, plasmon20_1, plasmon20_2, Kamenev23, JSW23}.
+The observation that the Coulomb interaction is the primary mechanism for near-field heat transfer between metals was first made by Mahan \cite{Mahan}.

+The traditional approach to studying the Coulomb interaction involves eliminating the scalar field and focusing on the instantaneous interaction.
+However, in this work, we consider the scalar field as a fundamental quantum operator and define it in terms of the usual NEGF method~\cite{JSW0,JSW23}.
+This approach allows us to treat the Green's functions for electrons [as shown in Eqs.~\eqref{G_ele_1} and \eqref{G_ele_2}] and the scalar Coulomb field [as shown in Eq.~\eqref{WK}] on an equal footing.
+Moreover, it also facilitates discussing the symmetry properties of the Green's functions [see Appendix C].
 The Hamiltonian of the scalar Coulomb field $\phi$ is given by~\cite{QED}

-Here, $\epsilon_0$ is the vacuum permittivity and $c_0$ is a fictitious speed of light introduced to apply standard quantum field theory techniques~\cite{JSW23}.
-We take $c_0$ to infinity at the end of the calculation due to the instantaneous nature of the Coulomb interaction.
+Here, $\epsilon_0$ is the vacuum permittivity.
+Due to the instantaneous nature of the Coulomb interaction, the scalar field $\phi$ does not have a free field dynamics and hence no conjugate momentum from the perspective of quantum field theory.
+Therefore, a fictitious speed of light $c_0$ is introduced.
+We take $c_0$ to infinity at the end of the calculations.
+For further details, we refer to Ref.~\cite{JSW23}.
 The Hamiltonian that describes the interaction between the Coulomb field and electronic charges is given by